Pain Below Knee Cap? Learn 8 Patellar Tendonitis Exercises for Quick Relief

 Pain below knee cap: Patellar tendonitis

 Before moving on, let’s try to find out what actually is patellar tendonitis.
 Patellar tendonitis (PT) is characterized by well-localized anterior knee pain, along the patellar tendon distribution.
-The pain is often exacerbated by moving from sitting to standing or walking uphill(1).
+The pain is often exacerbated by moving from sitting to standing or walking uphill1.

-Patellar tendonitis is commonly seen in young sports personality who mostly have activities of jumping or running, such as volleyball, basketball players, mountaineers who keep mountaineering, they have more risk of developing patellar tendonitis.
-That is why it is also called jumper’s knee because it is seen more in the jumpers.
+Patellar tendonitis is commonly seen in young sports personalities who mostly have activities of jumping or running.
+High intensity activities such as volleyball, basketball players, and mountaineers who keep mountaineering, they have more risk of developing patellar tendonitis.

 patellar tendonitis